AQuoc98/.config/README.md

 # How to setup and use

 1. Clone repo to .config folder in your mac
-2. Install tmux, nvim, git, fish, ... by brew
+2. Install node, tmux, nvim, git, fish, ... by brew

 ## Neovim